-Which if it didn’t count to 5/24 and if I were eligible for it, I’d apply for it just because.
+Which, if it didn’t count to 5/24 and if I were eligible for it, I’d apply for it just because.

-This card would also count:
+This card also counts:

 But please don’t sign up for the Starbucks Visa I don’t care how much you love your Triple Venti Mochaccino.
 And it’s a Chase card, so applications are subject to 5/24 anyway.

 Since this card is only good at Home Depot stores, reports are that it will not count towards 5/24.
 However, if you get the Home Depot Mastercard, it will count.